0rqheus/Encrypted_Email_Service/README.md

 Using API you should realize encryption with cryptico library.
 There is API documentation on this site on about page.

 ### Setup
-Clone this repo to your desktop and run `npm install` to install all the dependencies.
-For developing comment `publicRoot` variable and `app.get("/", ...)` function in app.js.
+Use `npm install` to install all the dependencies and `npm start` to run the server.
 Then go to client/ folder and setup client side accordingly to the local README.

 ### Todos
 (for your hosting)